 Consisting of three separate waterfalls, the American Falls, the Horseshoe Falls, and the Bridal Veil Falls, the falls really do have a mighty roar!
 Honestly, it shocked me when I first heard it.

 It really is one of the best things to do in New York State – especially if you love awe-inspiring nature.
+Plus, if you’re visiting New York City, you can easily book this tour to Niagara Falls which makes the trip so easy.

 4.)
 The Adirondack Park